frisen-lab/TREX/README.md

 This is an overview of the steps that the `trex run10x` command performs.

-1. Retrieve all reads from the input BAM file that cover the clone ID locus.
+1. Retrieve usable reads from the input BAM file.
+   A usable read fulfills these requirements:
+   - It aligns to the region specified with the `--chr`, `-s` and `-e` flags or, if the flags are not given, to the region that has been automatically identified to be the region containing the variable CloneID sequence,
+   - it has both an associated cell ID and UMI (SAM tags `CB` and `UB`),
+   - its cell ID is included in the list of allowed cell IDs (if such a list is provided with `--filter-cellid` or `-f`).
 2. Group reads with identical cell ID and UMI into *molecules*.
    The clone ID of the molecule is taken to be the consensus of the clone IDs.
 3. Error-correct clone IDs of the molecules.